 - Students must complete 9 credit hours in graduate programs outside the College of Public Health.
 Course descriptions for approved courses outside the College of Public Health are found here.

-- Students must receive a B (or higher) or S grade in each course.
+- Students must receive a grade of "B" or "S" in each course comprising the specialization

 - Requirements may include work already required as part of the student's degree program, however the College of Public Health only permits 6 credit hours of overlap between the GISGH and the degree program (not including a permitted overlap for MPH students completing their practicum to fulfill the GISGH).

 The application will be sent to faculty to review the request.
 If the application is approved, the student will be notified to log into GradForms and submit an official declaration of the specialization.